 India Tourism Development Corporation's score of 11 is lower than 94% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, India Tourism Development Corporation (ITDC) reported a total Scope 1 emissions intensity of approximately 0.000762 kg CO2e per rupee of turnover, based on a revenue of about USD 61,076,939.
-The following year, 2025, the emissions intensity increased slightly to about 0.000878 kg CO2e per rupee of turnover, with revenue reaching approximately USD 66,754,748.
-However, specific absolute emissions data for these years is not disclosed.
-ITDC has not set any formal reduction targets or commitments under the Science Based Targets initiative (SBTi) or other climate pledges, indicating a lack of structured climate action plans at this time.
-The organisation does not inherit emissions data from any parent company, and all performance data is self-reported.
-As the tourism sector increasingly faces scrutiny over its environmental impact, ITDC's emissions intensity metrics highlight the need for enhanced transparency and commitment to sustainability practices.
+For 2025, the emissions intensity increased slightly to about 0.000878 kg CO2e per rupee of turnover, with revenue reaching approximately USD 66,754,748.
+However, specific absolute emissions data for Scope 1, 2, and 3 are not disclosed.
+Currently, ITDC has not established any formal reduction targets or climate pledges, nor does it inherit emissions data from a parent company.
+The absence of specific climate commitments or reduction initiatives indicates a need for further development in their sustainability strategy.
+As the tourism sector increasingly focuses on carbon neutrality, ITDC's future climate actions will be crucial in aligning with industry standards and expectations.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.